 Once avoidants break up, they can sometimes see the truth and how good their relationship really was.

-Avoidants and avoidants don’t usually date each other.
-They lack the emotional pull to keep together (and, I might add: they don’t get the ego kick of being in control of their relationship).
+Avoidants don’t usually date each other.
+They lack the emotional pull to stay together (and, I might add: they don’t get the ego kick of being in control of their relationship).

 Only secure people approach conflict openly.